 Our tour continues towards Piazza del Seminario, where we can admire the Palace of the Seminary.
 The square has an asymmetric shape.
 The palace dates back to 1713 and it is characterized by its concave façade decorated with 18th-century frescoes and phrases in Latin.In the Middle Ages there were houses and shops whose wooden doors can still be seen.
 On the other side of the square we can see the rear façade of the Bishop’s Palace.

 We next the head for Piazza dl Duomo, where we can admire the Cathedral, which is dedicated to Santa Maria Assunta and San Genesio.
 It was built in the 12th century and has a beautiful Romanesque façade, which also exhibits Gothic and Renaissance architectural elements.

-In Piazza del Duomo we can also admire the Bishop’s Palace, the Imperial Vicars’ Palace,dating back to the 12th-century, and its Tower, which was used as a prison.
+In Piazza del Duomo we can also admire the Bishop’s Palace, which is the residence of the Bishop of San Miniato and features a chapel dedicated to the Assumption and St. John the Baptist, the Imperial Vicars’ Palace,dating back to the 12th century, and its Tower, which was used as a prison.

 Leaving Piazza del Duomo behind us, we head off to the Sanctuary of the Most Holy Crucifix.
 This Baroque church, which stands between the Fort, the Cathedral and the Town Hall, was built in the 18th century.
 While the decoration of the façade is very simple, the walls inside the church are completely painted with “Scenes from Jesus Christ’s Life” by Antonio Domenico Bamberini.
 On the main altar there is a tabernacle containing the famous “Holy Crucifix”, which is venerated and thought to be miraculous.